 Small drones are relatively cheap to buy and maintain compared to manned helicopters.
 I am sure that for “anti-crime” tasks, or more generally of ISR (intelligence, surveillance and reconnaissance) they will soon be a global model for other cities.
 And the manufacturing company is also convinced of it.

-“The goal is to model other law enforcement agencies globally.
-This may be the shortest and most efficient way to deal with emergencies, ”says a spokesperson for Airobotics.
+"The goal is to model other law enforcement agencies globally.
+This may be the shortest and most efficient way to deal with emergencies," says an Airobotics spokesperson.